The Missing Cross to Purity

 and if they did not come up to worship at outward Jerusalem,

-and keep the feast of tabernacles in the temple, upon them should be no rain;
+and keep the feast of tabernacles in the temple, there should be no rain upon them;

 and their eyes were to rot out of their heads, and their tongues out of their mouths,

-So the outward Jew had but one temple in the whole world,
+So the outward Jew had only one temple in the whole world,

 and there they went to worship in it; and the priest had a chamber in the temple.